 “Show up, show up, show up, and after a while the muse shows up, too.”
 Isabel Allende

 So despite Kellogg saying that intrinsic motivation is essential to deliberate practice, it seems extrinsic motivation can help.
 This would also explain the popularity of Write or Die.
-And if Dr Evil doesn’t prod you into productivity you could always try Written Kitten for some positive reinforcement.
+And if Dr Evil doesn’t prod you into productivity you could always try Written Kitten which rewards writing with kitten images for some positive reinforcement.

 Can technology help?